We are America’s fastest-growing TV brand and the second largest TV manufacturer in the world.

 TCL's commitment to innovation is shown throughout our 35 research centers around the world – including one in Silicon Valley and a joint venture lab with MIT in Boston.
 The global size of the brand gives us the unique ability to bring innovation and industry-leading technologies to our product lineup.

 Our partnership with streaming leader Roku has received huge industry and consumer acclaim.
 WIRED called our TCL Roku TV "the first Smart TV worth using."
-In 2017, PC Mag and NY Times’ Wirecutter both selected our TVs as the best of the year and we have been consistently one of the best reviewed TVs by consumers on Amazon.com and other leading online retailers.
-And this year, TCL is excited to build on its award-winning TCL Roku TV lineup.
+In 2017, PC Mag and NY Times’ Wirecutter both selected our TVs as the best of the year.
+Last year, we also earned the coveted CNET Editors' Choice award and remain consistently one of the best reviewed TVs by consumers on Amazon.com and other leading online retailers.
+Looking ahead, TCL is excited to build on its award-winning TCL TV lineup.

 From the beginning of our journey in 2014 as we launched the brand in North America, the leadership team wanted to have a different kind of company at TCL.
 Obviously, the basics of business must be met, but there’s much more to TCL than dollars and cents.
 In an attempt to put this spirit into writing, our #TCLcares program was created.
 TCLers live by four simple rules that guide our decisions and how we operate daily.

 Commitment to North America

 To show TCL's commitment to the U.S. market, we continue to grow our partnerships with many trusted names in the areas of entertainment, sports, gaming, music and technology.
 These include the popular Ellen DeGeneres Show, the iconic Rose Bowl, and the world-famous TCL Chinese Theatre in Hollywood.
 To put it simply, we want to put customers closer to their entertainment, through our high-quality products as well as with engaging experiences that only TCL can deliver.

 The TCL Story